runkalicious/copilot-metric-saver/README.md

  This App works as backend, it will call GitHubAPI periodlly(each 12 hours by default), then  save the fetched data to a file or MySQL for persistent storage, and expose some data by RestAPI, just as similar with GitHubCopilot API itself, the path is same, just update the endpoint by replacing https://api.github.com/ with http://YourServer:3000/api/

+ ## New Features

+### Support for GitHub Copilot Metrics （2024/11/15）
+add docker support.

+### Support for GitHub Copilot Metrics （2024/11/12）

+We have recently added support for GitHub Copilot Metrics.
+Here are some key features:

+- **Metrics Data Persistence**: Support for persisting Copilot Metrics data to a database, ensuring reliable storage and management of data.
+- **Multi-Tenant Support**: Support for multi-tenant architecture, allowing different organizations, teams, or enterprises to independently manage and access their Copilot Metrics data.
+- **API Endpoint**: Added the `/api/:scopeType/:scopeName/copilot/metrics` endpoint to retrieve Copilot Metrics data for a specific tenant.
+- **Swagger Documentation**: Enhanced Swagger documentation with descriptions for the `/api/:scopeType/:scopeName/copilot/metrics` endpoint, making it easier for developers to view and test the API.

 ## Features

-- Fetch GitHubCopilot usage and seat data.
+- Fetch GitHub Copilot usage/metrics and seat data.
-- Save data to a file or MySQL database.
+- Save data to files or MySQL database.
 - Analyze the saved data and expose them through RestAPI ( http://YourServer:3000/api/organization/[organizationName]/copilot/usage or  http://YourServer:3000/api/enterprise/[EnterpriseName]/copilot/ ))
 - Manage tenant information with support for organizations, teams, and enterprises.
 - Securely handle tenant tokens and only return active tenants.